dagrinchi/streamint/README.md

 npm run dev
 ```

-For running development frontend project
+And finally, for running development frontend project

 ```